sebastienjacquemart-AI/makemore/README.md

 Makemore is a character-level language model.
 Makemore models sequences of characters, thus it predicts the next character in a sequence.

 - Bigram models local structure in a dataset.
 It processes two characters at a time: based on character, predict the next character.
 So, a bigram is a tuple of characters.
-Local structure can be modelled by counting the bigrams in the dataset. ##
+Local structure can be modelled by counting the bigrams in the dataset: for every character, probabilities for the next character.
+The resulting names seem terrible, but performs way better than an 'untrained' (random, uniform distribution) model.

 # makemore